 Whether you share the occasion with friends and family is up to you but it’s about time that we took the ‘sad’ out of SAD.

-Watch your favourite films and eat your favourite food from the comfort of your own home.
-Relax in a hot bath (plenty of bubbles is a must!) and light a few candles to create the right ambience.
+Watch your favorite films and eat your favorite food from the comfort of your own home.
+Relax in a hot bath (plenty of bubbles is a must!) and light a few candles to create the right ambiance.